Inverse problems for mean field games: Introduction

 We term the above well-posed MFG system \eqref{eq:mfg} to be the forward problem.
 In this paper, we are mainly concerned with the inverse problem of determining the running cost $F$ or the terminal cost $G$ by knowledge of the total cost associated with the above MFG system.
 To that end, we introduce a measurement map $\mathcal{M}_{F,G}$ as follows:

-where $m_0(x)$ and $u(x, t)$ are given in the MFG system \eqref{eq:mfg}.
+where $ m_0(x)\in\mathcal{O}_a$ and $u(x, t)$ are given in the MFG system \eqref{eq:mfg}.
 That is, for a given pair of $F$ and $G$, $\mathcal{M}_{F, G}$ sends a prescribed initial population distribution $m_0$ to $u(x, 0)$, which signifies the total cost of the MFG \eqref{eq:mfg}.
 In Section 3, we shall show that $\mathcal{M}_{F,G}$ is well-defined in proper function spaces.
 The inverse problem mentioned above can be formulated as:

 In the mean field game theory, the running cost $F$ and the terminal cost $G$ are critical for the agents to decide the strategies.
 However, in practice they are often partially known or totally unknown for the agents, while the total cost $u(\cdot, 0)$ can be measured at the end of the game.
 This is a major motivation for us to propose and study the inverse problem \eqref{eq:ip1}.
+We believe our study could have many applications in the areas mentioned above.
+An example in our mind is the produce pricing.
+Suppose that in the market there are many companies are producing the same product for selling to make profits.
+As a customer, we do not have the information on the precise production cost, however we do know the selling price of the product at the end.
+Therefore, the recovery of the production cost is a typical inverse problem in the mean field game.

 In this paper, we are mainly concerned with the unique identifiability issue, which is of primary importance for a generic inverse problem.
 In its general formulation, the unique identifiability asks whether one can establish the following one-to-one correspondence:

 where $(F_j, G_j)$, $j=1,2$, are two configurations.